 Civic spaces are generally larger areas on campus, like those of the Main Quad, Bardeen Quad, and Military Axis.
 These spaces are defined by a simple and restrained landscape design, limiting the diversity of species within given groups or rows of trees.
-As these spaces contribute greatly to the campus landscape framework, tree plantings in these areas are focused on longer lived native Illinois trees.
+As these spaces contribute greatly to the campus landscape framework, tree plantings in these areas are focused on longer lived native Illinois areas are focused on longer lived native Illinois trees.